The European Air Polishing Market in 2026: Trends, Growth, and What's Next

 Photo: fauxels / Pexels

-• Patient Comfort Demand: As private practice dentistry strengthens and patient experience becomes competitive differentiation, air polishing—quieter, faster, and less traumatic than ultrasonic scaling—has become patient-facing value.
+• Patient comfort demand: As private practice dentistry strengthens and patient experience becomes a competitive differentiator, air polishing — quieter, faster, and less traumatic than ultrasonic scaling — has become patient-facing value.

 Geographic Breakdown